 Pronouncements that are not applicable or that do not have a significant impact on the Company have not been included in these financial statements.
 The following standards are those that the Company reasonably expects to have an impact on disclosures, financial position or performance when applied at a future date.
-The Company is currently evaluating the impact of these standards on its financial statements.

-- IFRS 9 Financial Instruments (effective December 1, 2018); - IFRS 15 Revenue from Contracts with Customer (effective December 1, 2018); - IFRS 16 Leases (effective December 1, 2019); - IFRIC 23 Uncertainty over Income Tax Treatments (effective December 1, 2019)
+- IFRS 16 Leases (effective December 1, 2019); - IFRIC 23 Uncertainty over Income Tax Treatments (effective December 1, 2019)

-The Company anticipates that the application of the above new and revised standards, amendments and interpretations will have no material impact on its results and financial position.
+The Company anticipates that the application of the above new and revised standards, amendments and interpretations will have no material impact on its future results and financial position as the Company does not have any leases as at November 30, 2019.